Cybersecurity Policy (Minor)

 Why study cybersecurity policy at UNH?

-Available to both Manchester and Durham students, the minor in cybersecurity policy at UNH introduces students to the basics of cybersecurity as well as to societal and business mandates for incorporating cybersecurity into an organization’s policies and governance structures.
+Available to CPS Online, Durham and Manchester students, the minor in cybersecurity policy at UNH introduces students to the basics of cybersecurity as well as to societal and business mandates for incorporating cybersecurity into an organization’s policies and governance structures.
 You’ll study techniques for communicating about cybersecurity and explore solutions for sustaining cybersecurity within a variety of organizations.

 Contact